billy31/Fengyun-coding/README.md

 HOLY SHIT！ There's something wrong with my code actually.
 New revision is under coding and pyModis will be the major object for me to learn

+# 2016.05.11

+Hitherto, Fengyun Login file is the latest file which will substitute the Get_Fengyun_website file.